link9596/jekyll-theme-Hydrogen/README-en.md

 `_includes/comments.html` : comment settings

 After making sure the configuration is correct, change the value of "enable" in `data/social.YML` from `false` to `true`

+Valine's compatibility may conflict with the Pjax function!
+If comments are enabled, it is recommended to disable the Pjax function

 ## #Write at the end